Dasaav-dsv/PointerChain/README.md

 # PointerChain
-Cheat Engine-like pointer chains for C++17
+Cheat Engine-like pointer chains for C++17, simple and efficient to use